 What’s right for you:

 - Goal: What is most important to you – simply billing, getting out of debt faster, or lowering your monthly payment to something manageable?
 If it is just simplifying billing Consolidation will do the job.
-However, if you want to take advantage of lower rate and get out of debt faster, consider exploring the refinance option.
+However, if you want to take advantage of lower rates and get out of debt faster, consider exploring the refinance option.
 If you want to lower your monthly payments, both options can help.
-However, while consolidation will lower monthly payments by just increasing the loan term, refinancing can both lower you rate and allow you to choose a longer term so you may be able to get an even lower monthly payment than consolidation.
+However, while consolidation will lower monthly payments by just increasing the loan term, refinancing can both lower your rate and allow you to choose a longer term so you may be able to get an even lower monthly payment than consolidation.

 - Loan Type: Determine whether you have a federal or a private loan.
 If your loan is federal, you’ll have to make the decision to consolidate through the federal government, or refinance through a private lender.
 If you want to combine both federal and private loans into a single loan or if you want to reduce your rate or payment for private loans, refinancing would be the better option.

-- Credit: If you have good or excellent credit, you’ll likely be favored by refinance lenders to get the best possible rates
+- Credit: If you have good or excellent credit, you’ll likely be favored by refinance lenders to get the best possible rates.

-- Benefits: Are you using or expect to use some of the benefits offered by Federal loans such as income driven repayment or public service loan forgiveness.
+- Benefits: Are you using or expect to use some of the benefits offered by Federal loans such as income driven repayment or public service loan forgiveness?
 If you are not using these programs, at least check the lower rates or lower payment you can get through refinancing.
 Getting out of debt faster and managing your budget will give you true freedom and independence to achieve your life personal goals.